Temperature gradient: Meteorology

-Differences in air temperature between different locations are critical in weather forecasting and climate.
-The absorption of solar light at or near the planetary surface increases the temperature gradient and may result in convection (a major process of cloud formation, often associated with precipitation).
+Differences in air temperature between different locations are critical in weather forecasting and climate analysis.
+The absorption of solar light at or near the planetary surface increases the temperature gradient and results in convection (a major process of cloud formation, often associated with precipitation).

-Meteorological fronts are regions where the horizontal temperature gradient may reach relatively high values, as these are boundaries between air masses with rather distinct properties.
+Meteorological fronts are regions where the horizontal temperature gradient reaches relatively high values, as these are boundaries between air masses with distinct properties.

-Clearly, the temperature gradient may change substantially in time, as a result of diurnal or seasonal heating and cooling for instance.
-This most likely happens during an inversion.
-For instance, during the day the temperature at ground level may be cold while it's warmer up in the atmosphere.
-As the day shifts over to night the temperature might drop rapidly while at other places on the land stay warmer or cooler at the same elevation.
-This happens on the West Coast of the United States sometimes due to geography.
+Atmospheric temperature gradients can change substantially over time, most commonly due to diurnal or seasonal heating and cooling.
+One example is an inversion, a situation in which the temperature at ground level is colder than higher up in the atmosphere.
+This often occurs over night under clear skies which allow the ground to radiate to space without much absorption in the overlying atmosphere.

 Weathering

 Expansion and contraction of rock, caused by temperature changes during a wildfire, through thermal stress weathering, may result in thermal shock and subsequent structure failure.